 The date of manufacture is indicated by the last group of digits in the DOT manufacture code on the sidewall of the tire.
 The number is often stamped in a recessed rectangle.
 The DOT code tells who manufactured the tire, where it was made and when.
 The last group of digits in the code is the date code that tells when the tire was made.

 Before 2000, the date code had three digits.
 Since 2000, it has had four.
 The first two digits are the week of the year (01 = the first week of January).
 The third digit (for tires made before 2000) is the year (1 = 1991).
 For most tires made after 2000, the third and fourth digits are the year (04 = 2004).

 In the photo above, the date code is 8PY806.
 The 8PY is a manufacturing shift code, and the date the tire was actually made was 0806, which is the 8th week (08)in the year 2006 (06).

+If your tires have not aged out, you should check to see if they are worn out.
 Tires have wear bars (flat spots)in the tread grooves to visually indicate wear.
 If the tread is worn down so the wear bars are flush with the surrounding tread, the tire is worn out and needs to be replaced.
 If you see cords showing through the rubber, the tire is unsafe to drive on and is on the verge of failure.
 Replace the tire without delay!
 The same advice goes for any tire that has bulges, deep cracks or the tread is separating from the casing.